Home | Browse Topics | Jobs, benefits & flats | Starting and leaving a job | Migrants and other vulnerable workers

 If your visa says you must work for a specified employer, then you can’t change employers without applying to Immigration New Zealand for a change in your visa conditions.

-Your employer can’t discriminate against you (treat you differently) because of your race or gender or on any of the other illegal grounds set out in New Zealand’s anti-discrimination laws in the Human Rights Act (see “Discrimination” in the “Resolving Employment Problems” chapter).
+Your employer can’t discriminate against you because of your race or gender or on any of the other illegal grounds set out in New Zealand’s anti-discrimination laws in the Human Rights Act (see: “Discrimination”).

 Immigration Act 2009, s 351

-Migrant exploitation is a serious crime that can be punished by up to seven years’ prison or a $100,000 fine.
+Migrant exploitation is a serious crime.
+An employer can be punished by up to seven years’ prison or a $100,000 fine for exploiting migrant workers.

 Passports Act 1992, s 31(1)(d)

-It’s best to keep your passport in a safe place.
-It’s illegal for your employer to take your passport away from you against your will.
+Keep your passport in a safe place – it’s illegal for your employer to take your passport away from you against your will.

-Be aware of the conditions of your work or student visa – who you can work for and what hours.
-You should keep a written record of all the hours and days you work and any deductions from your wages made by the employer.
+Keep a written record – write down all the hours and days you work and any deductions from your wages made by the employer.

 Did this answer your question?